 You don’t have to wait around for anybody to give you a break.
 You don’t have to get your first masterpiece published on the latest and greatest blog.
 You become a freelance writer by carving out your own path.

 The world of work is different to how it used to be.
 The traditional method of going to a designated place each day while being drip-fed a salary is no longer necessary if you don’t want it to be.

 In other words, it isn’t necessary for you.

 You can get paid more than once a month – or more than once a week if you like – and if you need a bit of extra money you can just work a bit harder (or smarter – it’s up to you).

-Making your own money to meet all your financial commitments isn’t easy, but making your own money on the side and then building it into something bigger and better is definitely achievable.
+So sure, you have to work hard.
+Making your own money to meet all your financial commitments isn’t easy.
+But making your own money on the side and then building it into something bigger and better is definitely achievable.

 But where’s the fun in that?
 Where’s the freedom?
 Where’s the challenge, and where’s the creative spirit?

-Then you work towards that priority every single day.
+Then work towards that every single day.